mm6/InternetOfThingsCourse/Weeks/week1.md

 + [Jeff Jaffe (W3C) at Industry of Things World video](https://www.youtube.com/watch?list=PLEyJjfPQS2aCnJ7fktjgmnwvl_RmsvQbd&v=VKKxnk-aRhY)

-## Required readings for next week's quiz
+## Required reading for next week's quiz

 + [Enabling The Internet of Things (a central article for the mini)](https://www.andrew.cmu.edu/user/mm6/95-733/iot/Enabling_the_Internet_of_Things.pdf)

 ## Optional reading if you have free articles available
 + [Smart Connected Products (Read up to but not including "Reshaping Industry Structure")](https://hbr.org/2014/11/how-smart-connected-products-are-transforming-competition)